vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key2: 4a74270ecd

 *** =instructions2
-Get all details for every film.
+Modify your query to return the `release_year` for every film.
 *** =solution2
 ```{sql}
 SELECT *